aegistudio/Resonance/README.md

 -----------
   The software is divided into 7 main sub-layers.
 In order to comprehend them, you should read this part carefully.

   A DAW can be viewed as a digital signal processor.
-The signal flows into the DAW, the DAW do some modulation, and then flows out of the DAW (to speakers).
+The signal flows into the DAW, the DAW do some modification, and then flows out of the DAW (to speakers).
 So there're should be three main modules to handle it: input, process, output.

 >      +------------+   Record The Sound     +--------------------+   Process The Sound    +-------------+
 >      |  Input     | ---------------------> |     Process        | ---------------------> |  Output     |